Kushner Studios

-Kushner Studios, is a New York City based architecture firm, founded by Adam Kushner, noted primarily for its residential, restaurant, and brewery designs.
+Kushner Studios, is a New York City-based architectural firm known for its residential, commercial, and hospitality projects.
+Founded by Adam Kushner in 1994, the firm embraces traditionally independent disciplines of construction, development, and their related endeavors within a shared space, all overseen in some capacity by Mr. Kushner & his partners.

 Adam Kushner

 Adam Kushner was born in New York City and subsequently moved to suburban Long Island where he graduated from Plainview-Old Bethpage John F. Kennedy High School.
 He then obtained his BA in architecture in 1986 at Rensselaer Polytechnic Institute, his MArch in architecture in 1994 at Cornell University, and founded Kushner Studios in 1994.
 Kushner has taught at Pratt Institute in the Graduate School of Architecture, as an adjunct professor at NJIT and NYIT, Rutgers University, and as a design studio instructor at Cornell University.

 In House Group, affiliated contracting venture

 Kushner Studio’s practice includes the related fields of construction and hands-on fabrication for many of the projects it designs, through its related general contracting firm, In House Group, Inc. This follows a relatively new trend in which architects become involved in the development of the projects that they have designed.